Independent Amateur Radio ResourceKI5QHC | Blue, Texas

 Field

-Go-kits, power, paper plans
+Go-kits, power, and practice

 Portable ham radio field station with radio gear, notebook, battery, and antenna mast at golden hour